The Quickstart Guide

 wget: command not found

-You may not have wget (or curl) installed.
-In that case, download bootstrap.py using your browser and then run with this command:
+or you can just download bootstrap.py using your browser and then run it with this command:

 UnicodeDecodeError.
 We have a bug filed for that but in the meantime if you run into this problem you'll need to change your prompt back to something boring.

 The above bootstrap script supports popular Linux distributions.
 If it doesn't work for you, see Linux build prerequisites for more.
 Again, if you run into other problems or our documentation isn't clear, please contact Mike Hoye directly.